ChrstphrHll/npc_gen/students/Myddin Hastos.md

 ---
+name: Myddin Hastos
+race: Half-Elf
+hair: wavy auburn hair that's parted to the left
+eyes: Pale Gray
+skin: Dark Brown
+ideal: Patience
+trait1: Challenging
+trait2: Disorganized
+trait: I bluntly say what other people are hinting at or hiding.
+flaw: Violence is my answer to almost any challenge.
+bond: Should my discovery come to light, it could bring ruin to the world.
 birthday:
   numeric: 4/8
   written: 8th of Moradent
-bond: Should my discovery come to light, it could bring ruin to the world.
-eyes: Amber
-flaw: Violence is my answer to almost any challenge.
-guild: Elkenval
-hair: wavy auburn hair that's parted to the left
-ideal: Patience
-name: Myddin Hastos
-organizations: []
-partyID: 22
-race: Half-Elf
 relationships:
 - name: Gabrilo Kulo
   type: partymate